 Welcome to the Year 6 class page!

-The following information will help you become familiar with the class routines in order to support your child as they settle into their new class.
+The following information will help you become familiar with the class routines in Year 6.

 Classroom Routines.